mlr-org/paradox/attic/paramset.md

 ### Tune `ParamSet` autogeneration

 When defining tuning `ParamSet`s, we want to make use of the information stored in the `Learner`'s `ParamSet`.
 A nice way to define a tuning scenario is if we can define the fixed and variable parameters of an object at the same time.
-We solve this by using a `TuneToken` list-with-a-printer, constructed via `tune()`.
+We solve this by using a `TuneToken` list-with-a-printer, constructed via `to_tune()`.
 It is given to the `$values` slot of a `ParamSet` and indicates that a parameter does not have a preset value, and instead should be tuned over.